workshopdemos/zowe-python/Instructions.md

 `parser.add_argument("-o", "--object", help="Object to list", choices=choices, required=True, dest='object')`

 Save the file and run it again.
-If you run
+If you run:

 `python workshop.py -o pacages`